alexcarriero/class_imbalance_project/manuscript/README.txt

 4. tables

-  A folder containing the neccessary files to generate all tables included in both the manuscript and supplementary materials.
+  A folder containing the necessary files to generate all tables included in both the manuscript and supplementary materials.

   - all_tables.Rmd : includes the code used to generate all tables.
   - all_table.tex  : includes the LaTeX file resulting from knitting the file all_tables.Rmd

-  To produce the tables seen in the manuscript and supplementary materials, the LaTeX code for each table in the file all_tables.tex was copy and pasted into the appropriate file (sim-manuscript.Rmd or supplemtary_mat.Rmd) and table captions are added once pasted into the appropriate document.
+  To produce the tables seen in the manuscript and supplementary materials, the LaTeX code for each table in the file all_tables.tex was copy and pasted into the appropriate file (sim-manuscript.Rmd or supplemtary_mat.Rmd) and table captions were added once pasted into the appropriate document.